RCA Dome: Other sports

 During the 1987 Pan American Games, the RCA Dome hosted the Gymnastics and Handball competitions as well as the closing ceremonies.

 In 1991, the Dome hosted the 1991 World Artistic Gymnastics Championships.
 In 1992, the Dome hosted WrestleMania VIII for the World Wrestling Federation.

 Monster Jam hosted events at the venue every year, with the last event being held in 2008 a few months before the venue was demolished.

 In addition, it hosted the NCAA Men's Division I Indoor Track and Field Championships from 1989 to 1999, and the 1990 General Conference Session of Seventh-day Adventists.
 Additionally, the RCA Dome served as the site of the Indiana State School Music Association State Marching Band Competition, the Bands of America Grand Nationals, and the Drum Corps International Midwestern Regional, along with the NFL Scouting Combine in February of each year.
 The 2004 U.S. Olympic Team Wrestling Trials were held in the Dome.
 It also hosted a PBR Built Ford Tough Series bull riding event in 2004.

 Lucas Oil Stadium (left) replaced the RCA Dome (right) in 2008.

 The Thunder in the Dome was a midget car race held from 1985 to 2001.
 The Dome also hosted an AMA Supercross Championship round from 1992 to 2008.

 Concerts

-Many concerts took place in this venue, such as the 1987 Pink Floyd reunion, the Rolling Stones, the Monsters of Rock Festival in 1988 (Van Halen, Metallica, Scorpions, Dokken, and Kingdom Come), and Farm Aid IV in 1990 (Elton John, Guns N' Roses, Lou Reed, John Mellencamp, Genesis, CSN&Y, Willie Nelson, Iggy Pop, Don Henley & Bonnie Raitt).
+Many concerts took place in this venue, such as the 1987 Pink Floyd reunion, the Rolling Stones, the Monsters of Rock Festival in 1988 (Van Halen, Metallica, Scorpions, Dokken, and Kingdom Come), and Farm Aid IV in 1990 (Elton John, Guns N' Roses, Lou Reed, John Mellencamp, Genesis, CSNY, Willie Nelson, Iggy Pop, Don Henley & Bonnie Raitt).